-The European Handball Federation (EHF) is trying to establish a good cooperation with its member federations on technical level, in order to achieve a better understanding regarding all referee, delegate and officiating matters in the future.
+The European Handball Federation (EHF) is trying to establish a good cooperation with its member federations on technical level in order to achieve a better understanding regarding all referee, delegate and officiating matters in the future.

-This is why a clear task distribution between the national federations and the EHF needs to be accomplished.
-We do think that the national federations are responsible for a good basic educational programme for young referees, as well as the further development of their national and international referees.
-This includes the recruitment, promotion, education and further training of both male and female referees and delegates with regard to modern on-court and off-court officiating in handball.
+That is why a clear task distribution between the national federations and the EHF has to be accomplished.
+We do think that the national federations are responsible for a good basic educational programme for young referees as well as the further development of their national and international referees.
+That comprises the recruitment, promotion, education and further training of both male and female referees and delegates with regard to modern on-court and off-court officiating in handball.

-Therefore, it is the task of each EHF member federation to evaluate the situation on their national level in order to develop strategies, which will assist the creation of educational programmes for both referee and delegate education.
-Their efforts should be coupled with the support of EHF, who will be providing them not only with the teaching material, but also with the much needed educational know-how.
-The EHF will be expecting reports regarding these educational activities on an annual basis.
+Therefore it is the task of the EHF member federations to evaluate the situation on the national level in order to develop strategies for setting-up educational programmes for both referee and delegate education with the support of EHF providing educational know-how on the one hand and supplying teaching material on the other.
+Annual reports on educational activities are expected by the EHF.